karnauskas/mdns-repeater/README.txt

 mdns-repeater
 ==============
 mdns-repeater is a Multicast DNS repeater for Linux.
-Multicast DNS uses the 224.0.0.51 address, which is "administratively scoped" and does not leave the subnet.
+Multicast DNS uses the 224.0.0.51 for IPv4 and ff02::fb for IPv6 address, which is "administratively scoped" and does not leave the subnet.

 This program re-broadcast mDNS packets from one interface to other interfaces.
 It was written primarily to be run on my Linksys WRT54G which runs dd-wrt,